cockroachdb/docs/src/current/cockroachcloud/export-logs.md

  1. Search for `logging.logEntries.create` in the **Filter** field, check the checkbox next to the resulting match, then click **Add**.
  1. Click the **Create** button.

-1. Add your cluster's GCP principal to the role you just created.
+1. Create a new service account in your GCP project:

-	1. In the GCP console, visit the [IAM admin page](https://console.cloud.google.com/iam-admin) for your project.
+ 1. In the GCP console, visit the [Service Accounts page](https://console.cloud.google.com/iam-admin/serviceaccounts) for your project.
- 1. Click the **+ Grant Access** button.
+ 1. Click **+ CREATE SERVICE ACCOUNT**.
- 1. In the box labeled **New principals**, enter the name of your cluster's GCP principal you determined in step 3.
+ 1. Give your service account a name and ID of your choosing, then click **CREATE AND CONTINUE**.
- 1. In the **Select a role** dropdown, select the role you created in step 4.
+ 1. For the **Grant this service account access to project** step, select the role you created in Step 4.
+ 1. Click the **DONE** button.

+1. Give permissions to the new service account.

+   1. Click into the new service account you created in step 5.
+   1. Under **DETAILS**, copy the email address for the service account.
+   1. Click **PERMISSIONS**.
-	1. Click **SAVE**.
+   1. Click **+ GRANT ACCESS**.
+   1. Under **Add principals**, enter the GCP principal from step 3.
+   1. Under **Assign roles**, select "Service Account Token Creator".

 1. Use one of the following Cloud API commands to enable log export for your CockroachDB {{ site.data.products.standard }} cluster.
 The first presents a basic configuration, where all logs are sent to GCP Cloud Logging using the default settings.
 The second allows for more detailed customization of the logging configuration, such as the ability to send certain log channels to specific target log groups, or the ability to redact sensitive log entries.